 Purple, for instance, could have yellow-green and yellow-orange as the additional shades.
 Any two will work as long as they’re spaced symmetrically along either side of the complement.
 It’s important for them to be equally distanced because it creates balance.

 It’s also relatively easy to find split complementary colors without using the color wheel.
 Decreasing or increasing the hue value of a color by 150 points results in two complementary colors.
 Altering the hue value can be a useful method for organizations looking to find colors matching their logo or palette.
+Play around with the settings and see what you can create in your design tool of choice.

 That being said, there are limits to the range of shades you can choose from.
 Although you can technically choose any two accents on the color wheel as long as they’re symmetrical, they can’t touch the base color.
 Three shades directly next to each other count as analogous, which is a separate color scheme with different benefits and uses.
+Finding just the right mix requires experimentation.

 The Benefits of Split Complementary Colors